Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 ## Notifying the Complication Data Update

 When the complication data is changed, the complication provider application can notify that the complication data is updated.
-If the notification is successfully transfer to the complication, the complication data update request will occure:
+If the notification successfully transfers to the complication, the complication data update request will occur:

 ```cpp